TandonDevOps/IndraABM/tutorial/tutorial video script.md

 ### Step3
 `screen on IDE/Vim to edit code`
-Next we will look into handling props.
+Last we will look into handling props.
 It is basically setting properties while advanced skills is needed to fully understand its detailed techniques.
 Since it is only necessary in some complicated models, we will set constant properties instead.
 `start changing codes (changes are the difference between basic_step_two.py and basic_step_three.py)`